 Alison Peck teaches and writes in the area of sustainable development, including environmental and trade law, with special focus on agriculture and food law.

 Professor Peck practiced international arbitration and commercial litigation with Boies, Schiller & Flexner LLP in Washington, D.C.
 She clerked for Judge Jon O. Newman of the U.S. Court of Appeals for the Second Circuit and Judge G. Federico Mancini of the Court of Justice for the European Communities.
 She received a J.D. from Yale Law School and an LL.M. in Agricultural Law from the University of Arkansas-Fayetteville.

 LEAD LAND USE ATTORNEY

-Samantha Stefanov is the Administrative Assistant for the Center for Energy and Sustainable Development (CESD).
+Samantha Stefanov is the Office Assistant for WVU Law and for the Center for Energy and Sustainable Development (CESD).
 Samantha is the assistant to Director James Van Nostrand, in addition to several CESD faculty members.
 She helps plan and organize all CESD events, including the annual National Energy Conference and the National Energy & Sustainability Moot Court Competition.
 She also serves as the main contact for the CESD.